navaismo/Ender-3V3-SE-Gcode-Preview/README.md

 * Option to mute or unmute the LCD when you press the Knob.
 From feature request in: [Issue #27](https://github.com/navaismo/Ender-3V3-SE/issues/27).
 Sometimes you want to be quiet.
 To preseve the state of the feature go to Menu Control --> Save settings.

-* Option to set the Maximum Brightness during current runtime From feature request in [Issue #46](https://github.com/navaismo/Ender-3V3-SE/issues/46).
+* Option to set the Maximum Brightness during current runtime.
+From feature request in [Issue #46](https://github.com/navaismo/Ender-3V3-SE/issues/46).

 * Option to set the (Dimm)Brightness when the printer became inactive.